About Us

 Sam started at Western Canoe & Kayak in the spring of 2016.
 He grew up in Upstate New York, hiking, paddling, and rock climbing in the Adirondack Park.
 He has lead numerous multi-day canoe, kayak, and backpacking trips in New York, Wyoming, Alaska, and BC.
 When is comes to the outdoors he is a true jack of all trades, master of none.
 He is always up for trying something new.

 Call him lazy, but if Sam can pedal and/or sail it, he is in!
 The Hobie Tandem Island or Lynx are his personal favorites.
-If he is paddling, he better have a Blackwater carbon paddle in my hands.
+If he is paddling, he better have a Blackwater carbon paddle in his hands.

 Margaret